RESPs: 11 FAQs

 5. How do I apply for RESP grants?

-Your RESP provider, such as your caisse, applies for the grant on your behalf.
+Your RESP provider, such as your caisse or credit union, applies for the grant on your behalf.
 The Canada Education Savings Grant (CESG) is based on your contributions and is deposited monthly into the account.
 Quebec residents are also eligible for the Québec education savings incentive (QESI), which is deposited yearly.

 6. Can I make withdrawals from an RESP?
 Are there any withdrawal fees or penalties?

-When a subscriber makes contributions to an RESP, that money is still theirs and can be withdrawn at any time, even before the plan ends.
-However, you may have to repay the CESG or QESI if the withdrawal isn’t considered an educational assistance payment (EAP)—in other words, if the student is not enrolled at a post-secondary institution.
+When a subscriber contributes to an RESP, that money is still theirs and can be withdrawn at any time before the plan ends.
+However, you may have to return the CESG or QESI if the withdrawal is made before the student is enrolled at a post-secondary institution.

 7. How many years can an RESP stay open?

-Grants can be awarded to beneficiaries up until they turn 18.
-But subscribers can contribute to an RESP until the 31st year after they opened the plan.
+Beneficiaries are only eligible to receive grants up until they turn 18.
+However, subscribers can contribute to an RESP until the 31st year after they opened the plan, provided they stay within the contribution limits.
 RESP funds must be used by the end of the 35th year.
-For example, if you open a plan in 2020, you can contribute to it until the end of 2051.
-So, if the student decides to take a gap year before going to college or university, there’s no need to immediately close the account.
+For example, if you open a plan in 2020, you can contribute to it until the end of 2051, and the funds must be used by the end of 2055.
+So, if the student decides to take a gap year before going to college or university, there's no need to immediately close the account.

 8. Are there any restrictions on the types of educational programs that are eligible for RESPs?